 The drive into the retreat takes a solid half hour – the way we drive but maybe only twenty minutes if you can drive like Heidy when she’s behind the wheel of their Swiss made, 50 year old army vehicle.

-When you arrive at Atnarko Retreat, Heidy and Daniel instantly appear and give you a great big welcome and a tour of your log cabin.
+When you arrive at Atnarko Lodge, Heidy and Daniel instantly appear and give you a great big welcome and a tour of your log cabin.

 You have a choice of three units.
 We picked one without kitchen facilities and left the cooking to Heidy – a pink job as she calls it.

 Our room was simple – no phones or TV – though there was free WiFi.
 Two twin beds separated by a nightstand are arranged with a view out to Charlotte Lake.
 There’s a table and four chairs, a big stone fireplace and all the free wood you can use plus a private bathroom with a shower.
 The room is SPOTLESS too!

 Out in front of the cabin is a deck – though it’s one that’s meant to be shared with other guests.

 There’s also a wood fired hot tub – a design of Daniels.
 It’s made of cedar so it smells fantastic.
 He heats it up in about four hours with wood from felled pine beetle infested trees.
 The water is changed daily so no chemicals are used.
 It’s a lovely way to relax, and the view is pretty darned good too.

 Heidy offers three meals a day at extremely reasonable prices.
 It’s home cooking – nothing too fancy but always delicious.
 It’s served in the main room of their home with a fabulous view of the lake.
 Heidy and Daniel may or may not sit down with you for a meal depending on what they’ve got going on.
 Both John and I found their company to be congenial and fun.